p4t5h3/purebasic-language-for-sublime-text/README.md

 If you stumble across unrecognized keywords or other expressions, then please file an issue in [the issue tracker](https://github.com/peterthomashorn/purebasic-language-for-sublime-text/issues).

+## Symbol List

+Important entities like procedures or structures are listed Sublime Text's symbol list for quick navigation.

 ## Completions

 The package ships [snippets](https://www.sublimetext.com/docs/completions.html) for regularly used constructs like conditional clauses or procedure implementations.